mpc-hc/mpc-hc.org/source/_posts/2014-11-14-november-sf-project-of-the-month-results.md

 ---
 author: XhmikosR
 layout: news
-title: SourceForge Project of the Month
+title: SourceForge Project of the Month results
 ---

 Thanks to all of our users who voted for us, we are SourceForge's Project of the Month for November!